The debt collection process: what to expect

 Once your debt is purchased by Lowell, we don't add any interest or charges to the account.
 Any payment you make towards the debt goes towards clearing your balance.

 Once you get in touch with Lowell, we'll start with some security questions to make sure we're speaking with the right person.
-These are simple questions such as your name, address and your date of birth to ensure your details match the information we hold for your account.
+These are simple questions such as your name, address, and date of birth to ensure your details match the information we hold for your account.

 Once we've confirmed we're speaking with the account holder, we'll discuss your situation and what your intention with your debt is.
 We're here to listen and support you with your account, so depending on what your circumstances are, we'll try and offer the best solution going forward.